 Best for: Business professionals, LGBTQ+ community, those seeking central location

-Highlights: - Major corporate offices and embassies
+- Major corporate offices and embassies

 Rent (1-bedroom condo): 22,000-45,000 THB/month